Skip to content

 target: Target,

-) -> NormalizedUpdateResult:
+) -> MLPUpdateResult:

-2. Compute prediction using normalized features
+2. Compute prediction and error

-5. Apply updates
+7. Apply bounded weight updates

 Args:

-state: Current normalized learner state
+state: Current MLP learner state

 target: Desired output